ISSN 2307–3489 (Print), ІSSN 2307–6666 (Online)

 4) «Brute force» method, when one reduces the movement speed and waits for the auto-oscillations to disappear; to determine the unstable limit cycle, one gradually increases the disturbance range [14];

-5) Trajectory tracing method (the motion is assumed to be periodic, and the equation is solved; it is not suitable for the study of quasi-periodic and chaotic oscillations).
+is solved; it is not suitable for the study of quasi-periodic and

 Despite the obvious unsuitability to analyze the complex picture of the emergence and disappearance of attractors, Lyapunov's stability criterion of linear approximation retains its attractiveness due to its simplicity and ability to do the main thing – to evaluate the critical velocity.
 It is formulated for the systems that describe ordinary differential equations.
 In the present paper we will extend it to the systems whose motion is defined by Lagrange differential-algebraic equations (DAE) of the first kind.
 Nowadays, due to the spread of standard integration programs (for example, DASSL), DAE are increasingly used in modeling railway vehicle oscillations, since they make it possible to do both without dependent generalized coordinates and without replacing rigid constraints between the car parts with high rigidity elastic elements.